PacktPublishing/Node-Cookbook-3rd-Ed/3-Using-Streams/content.md

 ### How it works

-Streams are bundled with Node core as a core module (the `streams`) module.
-Other parts of core such as `fs` rely on the `streams` module for their higher level interfaces.
+Streams are bundled with Node core as a core module (the `stream`) module.
+Other parts of core such as `fs` rely on the `stream` module for their higher level interfaces.

 The two main stream abstractions are a readable stream and a writable stream.

 In our case we use a readable stream (as provided by the `fs` module), to read our source file (`index.js`) a chunk at a time.
 Since our file is smaller than the maximum size per chunk (16KB), only one chunk is read.

 The `data` event is therefore only emitted once, and then the `end` event is emitted.

+While the contents of `self-read/index.js` isn't considered "big data", this data processing approach can scale potentially infinitely because the amount of memory used by the process stays constant.

+> #### Never use the core `stream` module directly
+> As a rule, when we create streams we should avoid using
+> the internal `stream` module directly.
+This is because
+> the behavior (more so than the API) of streams can (and has)
+> changed between Node versions.
+While this is expected to occur
+> less, or in a less impacting way in future, it's still safer to
+> always use the `readable-stream` module instead.
+> The `readable-stream` module (for historical reasons) is very poorly name, it's the latest core `stream` module exposed as an npm
+> module and it's compatible with all Node versions.
+This still doesn't quite cater to core module (like `fs`) that rely on the core `stream` module, nevertheless it's a best-effort practice to avoid maintenance pain in the future.

 ### There's more